Radical centrism: Think tanks and mass media

+Bari Weiss, co-founder of The Free Press, has described herself as a "radical centrist".
+In 2025 she was named editor-in-chief of CBS News.

 In Britain, the news magazine The Economist positions itself as radical centrist.
 An editorial ("leader") in 2012 declared in bolded type: "A new form of radical centrist politics is needed to tackle inequality without hurting economic growth".
 An essay on The Economist's website the following year, introduced by the editor, argues that the magazine had always "com[e] ... from what we like to call the radical centre".

 Books on specific topics

-Many books are offering radical centrist perspectives and policy proposals on specific topics.
-Some examples include foreign policy, environmentalism, food and agriculture, underachievement among minorities, women and men, bureaucracy and overregulation, economics, international relations, political dialogue, political organization and what one person can do.
+Many books now offer radical centrist perspectives on specific topics, including foreign policy, the environment, agriculture, race, women and men, bureaucracy, economics, international relations, political dialogue, political organizing, and personal action.
+Some examples: